goa-codebet/nimble-docs/docs/guide/customize.md

     └── public
         ├── icons
         ├── profile.jpg
-        └── projects
+        └── news
 ```

 ### The documents

-The entry page is `README.md`, followed by sub-pages under the directories `guide` and `projects`.
+The entry page is `README.md`, followed by sub-pages under the directories `guide` and `news`.

 You can modify, delete and create your own directory and `README.md` files according to your needs.